 “The Idaho Botanical Garden wants to give folks from around the state a chance to get their hands dirty and cultivate a lifelong interest and appreciation for gardening,” says former Idaho Botanical Garden Executive Director Julia Rundberg.
 “Whether it be for planting and labeling Idaho wildflowers at an elementary school or providing funds for an irrigation system at a homeless shelter for growing fresh, healthy vegetables, we want to make a difference for Idahoans.”

-- Hawthorne Elementary School – Hawthorne Elementary Native Plant Habitat Teaching Garden
+- Lowell Elementary School – Lowell Elementary Native Plant Garden

 - Project needs to be within the State of Idaho

 - Application received between November 1, 2016 – February 3, 2017

 - Primary purpose of the project is botanical, horticulture, and/or plant-based education

 - The project demonstrates high degree of impact in the community.
 For example, the project highlights collaboration, conserves natural resources, or reaches a significant educational or public audience.